Cooling is a substantial cost for most commercial buildings. Atamate’s occupancy-based control ensures that energy isn’t used when it isn’t needed.

 Atamate’s holistic control will switch off the air conditioning when the windows are open.
 In a temperate climate, this also prevents cooling and heating at the same time.

 Passive cooling uses little or no energy to minimise building overheating.
-During the day shading can be used to minimise solar heat gains.
-At night, cross ventilation or passive stack techniques can be created by opening windows or vents to naturally cool the building.
+During the day, shading can be used to minimise solar heat gain.
+In cooler periods or at night, cross ventilation or passive stack techniques can be created by opening windows or vents to naturally cool the building.
 All these processes are automated and controlled by Atamate.

 Extract management information from air conditioning units to ensure the efficient running of each unit.
 Maintenance of units can be costly and Atamate provides real-time data for each unit so you’re made aware of any issues early.

 Thermal gains in buildings typically come from high external air temperatures, solar gain, the input of warm air, and internal gains from people and equipment.
 In hot countries, active cooling (air conditioning) is needed to combat this.
 In a milder climate such as the UK, both active and passive cooling techniques can be used.